Li Ka Shing Faculty of Medicine

-HKUMed is the oldest of the two currently operational (Note: The city's third medical school is under development as of November 2025, and is to be ran by the Hong Kong University of Science and Technology.) medical faculties in Hong Kong, the other being the Faculty of Medicine, The Chinese University of Hong Kong.
-Together, they are the sole two tertiary institutions offering medical and pharmacy education and research in the city.
+HKUMed is the oldest of the two currently operational (Note: The city's third medical school is under development as of November 2025, and is to be run by the Hong Kong University of Science and Technology.) medical faculties in Hong Kong, the other being the Faculty of Medicine, The Chinese University of Hong Kong.
+Together, they are the only tertiary institutions offering medical and pharmacy education in the city.

 History

 The London Missionary Society founded the Hong Kong College of Medicine for Chinese in 1887.
 Kai Ho, James Cantlie, Patrick Manson and G. P. Jordan were the founding professionals.
 The college is described as "one of the oldest western medical schools in the Far East".
 Important initiatives were led by notable members such as Patrick Manson, an experienced medical practitioner who made his name in the field of tropical medicine.
 Having served in the Chinese Imperial Maritime Customs as a medical officer for 18 years, he took up private practice in Hong Kong from 1883 to 1889.
 Sir Kai Ho Kai was also a member of the Chinese elite in colonial Hong Kong.
 He played a major role in convincing the Chinese population that western medicine was acceptable in a culture that had been largely dominated by traditional Chinese medicine.

 In 1907, the school was renamed the Hong Kong College of Medicine.
 In 1908, it was authorised to sign death certificates.
 The nucleus of the school would later create the foundation for the new University of Hong Kong (HKU) in 1910.
 Chinese society at the time was not quite ready for western medicine; as a result, many of the college's medical graduates had difficulty finding employment.

 The college was merged to become the medical school of HKU in 1911, one of the university's first faculties.
 The establishment of the Queen Mary Hospital in 1937 brought the faculty a major clinical teaching and research base.
 However, the Japanese occupation of the city during the Second World War disrupted teaching, and many staff and students were imprisoned.
 Following the end of the war, it reopened and soon became an important training centre of clinicians in the city, with many departments and schools in healthcare and medical sciences opened.

 Important milestones of the medical school include being the world's first team to successfully identify the SARS coronavirus, the causative agent of the 2002–2004 SARS outbreak, on 21 March 2003.
 This was followed by the visit of Wen Jiabao to the faculty acknowledging the institute's contribution, the first time a premier of China had visited a university in Hong Kong.
 Moreover, a State Key laboratory for emerging infectious diseases was established, the first of its kind located outside mainland China.
 The faculty launched a Bachelor of Pharmacy programme in 2008, being the second and of two institutions in the city offering pharmacy education.